Society of Genealogists: History

+The Society was closed to visitors in July 2021 and moved to temporary offices at the Resource for London, Centre, Holloway Road, but in December 2023, it opened new premises, its "Research Hub", in Islington, at 40 Wharf Road, London N1 7GS.

+The Society's Articles of Association were altered by Special Resolution of its AGM on 1 December 2021 and amended on 2 July 2022, an explanatory note being filed at Companies House on 8 July 2022.

 Facilities

 The Society possesses the largest family history research library in the United Kingdom, accessible to all members without charge and available to be used by the general public on payment of a fee.
 Society holdings include thousands of parish register and nonconformist register copies on microfilm or microfiche or in manuscript, typescript or published form, along with tombstone inscriptions, will, marriage licence and census transcripts and indexes, trade and residential directories and poll books (lists of voters), family histories, biographical dictionaries, works on apprentices and occupations, the armed forces, school and university registers and histories, genealogical journals and many other related works.
 The library catalogue is available on the Society's web site.

 In 2000, the Society made a number of its genealogical datasets available online on the commercial service British Origins, with some free access for Society members.
 This material is now hosted commercially by Findmypast with a separate free service to members run by the Society itself on its own web site using the Frontis Archive Publishing System.